nidiamcl/stream-graph/README.md

 # stream-graph

+### SERIAL
-SERIAL: contains the serial implementation of the algorithm and code for experiments related to the main algorithm Required libraries are numpy, networkx, pandas, scipy, pickle, plotly, matplotlib, sklearn The evaluation experiments require cdlb https://cdlib.readthedocs.io/en/latest/index.html
+Contains the serial implementation of the algorithm and code for experiments related to the main algorithm Required libraries are numpy, networkx, pandas, scipy, pickle, plotly, matplotlib, sklearn The evaluation experiments require cdlb https://cdlib.readthedocs.io/en/latest/index.html